-Out of the total carrying amount of £44,266,000 within land and buildings, assets with a carrying amount of £31,975,000 were revalued on 18 January 2023, in relation to those assets held at 31 August 2022.
-The valuations were prepared by Montagu Evans, an independent valuers not connected with the company, on the basis of market value.
+Out of the total carrying amount of £83,697,000 within land and buildings, assets with a carrying amount of £72,490,000 were revalued on 31st August 2023.
+The valuations were initially prepared by independent valuers not connected with the company, on the basis of market value.
 The valuation conforms to International Valuation Standards and was based on recent market transactions on arm's length terms for similar properties.